ember-learn/ember-blog/content/the-ember-times-issue-172.md

 Be kind,

-Chris Ng, and the Learning Team
+Chris Ng, Amy Lam and the Learning Team